Varaha: Vedic origins

 The origin of Varaha is found in the Vedas, the oldest Hindu scriptures.
-Varaha is originally described as a form of Prajapati (equated with Brahma), but evolved into the avatar of Vishnu in later Hindu scriptures.
-Two other avatars of Vishnu – Matsya (the fish) and Kurma (the tortoise) were also equated with Prajapati, before being described as forms of Vishnu in later traditions.
+Varaha is originally described as a form of Prajapati (who is equated to the god Brahma), but on evolved into the avatar of Vishnu in later Hindu scriptures.
+Two other avatars of Vishnu - Matsya (the fish) and Kurma (the tortoise) were also equated with Prajapati, before being shown as forms of Vishnu in later traditions.

 Arthur Anthony Macdonell traces the origins of the Varaha legend to two verses (1.61.7 and 8.66.10) of the Rigveda, the oldest Veda.
-Vishnu, aided by the god Indra, steals hundred buffaloes from a boar (identified Vritra by Macdonell based on verse 1.121.11); Indra – shooting across a mountain slays the emusha ("fierce") beast.
-Arthur Berriedale Keith also agrees with Macdonell; interpreting the mountain as a cloud and the slaying as an alternate version of the annihilation of the asura Vritra by Indra.
-The 14th-century Vedic commentator Sayana states the Taittiriya Samhita (6.2.4) elaborates the Rigveda version.
+Vishnu, aided by the god Indra, steals hundred buffaloes from a boar (identified Vritra by Macdonell based on verse 1.121.11); and then Indra - shooting across a mountain slays the emusha ("fierce") beast.
+Arthur Berriedale Keith also agrees with Macdonell; interpreting the mountain as a cloud and the slaying a retelling of the killing of the asura Vritra by Indra.
+The 14th century Vedic commentator Sayana states the Taittiriya Samhita (6.2.4) elaborates the Rigveda version.
 However, the Rigveda does not hint at the classical legend of the rescue of the earth by the boar.
 In the scripture, the god Rudra is called the "boar of the sky".
-Even Vishnu is described to have slew a boar.
-The hunt of a boar using dogs is also referred to.
+Even Vishnu has killed a boar.
+The hunting and butchering of a boar using dogs is also referred to.

 The Taittiriya Samhita (6.2.4) mentions that the boar, "the plunderer of wealth", hides the riches of the asuras, beyond the seven hills.
-Indra destroys the beast by striking it a blade of sacred kusha grass, piercing the mounts.
-Vishnu, "the sacrifice" (yajna), brings the slain boar as a sacrificial offering to the gods, thereby the gods acquiring the treasure of the asuras.
+Indra kills the boar by striking it a blade of sacred kusha grass, piercing the mounts.
+Vishnu, "the sacrifice" (yajna), brings the killed boar as a sacrificial offering to the gods, thereby the gods acquiring the treasure of the asuras.
 Vishnu is both the sacrifice as well as the "bringer of sacrifice"; the boar being the sacrifice.
 The tale is also recalled in Charaka Brahmana and Kathaka Brahmana; the latter calls the boar Emusha.